 - The Board: The Company has a non-executive Chairman.
 The Company is not maintaining his office or making any reimbursement of expenses incurred in performance of his duties; - Shareholder Rights: Half-yearly and other quarterly financial statements are published in newspapers, uploaded on Company's website www.kamaholdings.com - Modified opinion(s) in audit report: The Company already has moved to a regime of un-qualified financial statements.
-Auditors have raised no qualification on the financial statements; - Reporting of Internal Auditor: The Internal Auditor of the Company has direct access to the Audit Committee.
+Auditors have raised no qualification on the financial statements; - Separate posts of Chairperson and CEO: Mr. Kartik Bharat Ram is the Chairman and Ms. Ekta Maheshwari is the Whole Time Director, CFO & Company Secretary of the Company; - Reporting of Internal Auditor: The Internal Auditor of the Company has direct access to the Audit Committee.